 The truth was that I could see that she had done quite a few things wrong, and I explained that to Gabby.
 But I also know that sometimes, in situations where something has clearly gone wrong, the Airbnb team will make exceptions.

-Since I don’t think anyone should have to pay for the privilege of pulling rodents off of glue traps in their vacation rental, I decided to send her case to Airbnb.
+Since I don’t think anyone should have to pay for the privilege of pulling mice off of glue traps in their vacation rental, I decided to send her case to Airbnb.

 I don’t know what can be done now.
 But the host has been nonresponsive to Ms. Costanza’s request for some kind of refund.
 Airbnb is looking into it, but she’s not heard anything for over a week, and she’s concerned that her case is being ignored.
 She is a college student, and I think it’s possible the host didn’t take her complaints or concerns seriously because of her age and unfamiliarity with Airbnb.

-It turns out that Airbnb agrees that a vacation rental should be free of mice.
-And if it isn’t, the guests should not be charged to handle rodents.
+It turns out that Airbnb agrees that a vacation rental should be free of mice and other pests — and if it isn’t, the guests should receive a refund.
+They should never be charged to capture and dispose of rodents or other vermin for the vacation rental host.

 This was a lot of money for me to spend on this vacation rental.
 This was an expensive and disturbing experience.
-This host should not make her guests catch mice.
-I appreciate that Airbnb sent me a refund.
+This host should not make her guests catch mice and I appreciate that Airbnb sent me a refund.
 Thank you for your help, Michelle.Gabby

-How to get a refund from Airbnb if your vacation rental is unacceptable.
+How to get a refund from Airbnb if your vacation rental is uninhabitable

 Vacation rental refunds are one of the common help requests we get from travelers.
 Unfortunately, many of these cases are impossible to resolve successfully.
 The reason?
 The travelers didn’t follow the required steps before, during, and after the rental to qualify for a refund.

-Here’s how to make sure that you get an Airbnb refund if your vacation rental turns out to be unacceptable.
+Here’s how to make sure that you get an Airbnb refund if your vacation rental turns out to be uninhabitable.

 - Read the listing carefully – especially the cancellation policy.